arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/generic/coproduct/README.md

 coproductOf<CommonServerError, RegistrationError, Registration>(ServerError) //Returns Coproduct3<CommonServerError, RegistrationError, Registration>
 ```

 There are `coproductOf` constructor functions for each Coproduct.
-All we have to do is pass in our value and have the correct type parameters on it, the value must be a Type declared on the function call.
+All we have to do is pass in our value and have the correct type parameters on it, the value must be a type declared on the function call.

 If we pass in a value that doesn't correspond to any types on the Coproduct, it won't compile:
 ```kolint:ank